vidyar/docs-1/sources/samples/ruby.rst

-Enable the repo Ruby-buildsample and run it using an Ubuntu minion.
+Enable the repo sample_ruby and run it using an Ubuntu minion.
 Once the build finishes execution, you can check for the console output, test and codecoverage results on the respective build's page.